raihanalam/documentation/content/applications/productivity/studio/pdf_reports.rst

 ===========

 Odoo uses HTML and CSS technologies to create reports (PDF documents).
-HTML elements provide the basic structure while CSS interacts with the elements to establish how they are shown to the user.
+HTML elements provide the basic structure, while CSS interacts with the elements to establish how they are shown to the user.
 Odoo also uses Bootstrap, a CSS framework, for the grid layout.

 .. _studio/pdf-reports/default-layout: